What the post-digital era will look like

 Secure US to Secure ME: Enterprises are not victims, they’re vectors

-Ecosystem-driven business connections increase companies' exposure to risk.
-Leaders are recognising that just as they collaborate with entire ecosystems to deliver best-in-class products, services and experiences, security must be part of that effort as well.
+Ecosystem-driven business connections increase companies’ exposure to risk.
+Leaders are recognizing that just as they collaborate with entire ecosystems to deliver best-in-class products, services and experiences, security must be part of that effort as well.

 MyMarkets: Meet consumers’ needs at the speed of now

 Technology is creating a world of intensely customized and on-demand experiences, and companies must reinvent their organizations to find and capture those opportunities as they come.

 Every year, Technology Vision and Accenture Research professionals identify five technology trends that will shape business over the next three years.